retaildevcrews/ngsa/spikes/aks-secure-baseline/README.md

   - **How to integrate the ngsa secrets with the key vault?**
   - **How to handle NGSA docker images?
 Keep in sync with private registry?
 Update policies to allow the images?
 Or something else?**
   - **Should NGSA resource defaults and/or azure policies be updated so a default helm install works?**
+- Fluenbit
+  - Using the Log Analytics in the Hub resource group.
+  - **Which log analytics should we use for custom logs?**

 ## Commands